 A profile about Jeff in The Hill observed: “In a narrowly divided Senate, where just a few votes can mean the difference between a White House signing ceremony or a return to the drawing board, a lobbyist like Peck, who can wrap up those last votes, is perhaps the most valuable member of a lobbying team.”
 The profile went on to say that “Peck’s effectiveness goes beyond mere experience and has to do with the issues and the trust he maintains among both Democrats and Republicans.”

 Jeff also works on a range of antitrust and technology matters, including several high-profile mergers, cybersecurity and online piracy.

 Between 1993 and 2000, Jeff was the Managing Partner for Government and Regulatory Affairs for Andersen Worldwide (the parent company of Arthur Andersen and Andersen Consulting).
 In that capacity, he managed a range of legislative and regulatory initiatives on behalf of the accounting profession.

-Named by The Hill as one of the “Top Lobbyists” in Washington since 2007, Jeff is the author of numerous articles and has been quoted in more than 125 news articles and publications including USA Today, The New York Times, The Wall Street Journal, The Financial Times, The Washington Post, The Los Angeles Times, The San Jose Mercury News, The San Francisco Chronicle, CFO Magazine and Fortune Magazine.
+Jeff is the author of numerous articles and has been quoted in more than 175 news articles and publications including USA Today, The New York Times, The Wall Street Journal, The Financial Times, The Washington Post, The Los Angeles Times, The San Jose Mercury News, The Houston Chronicle, Reuters, Bloomberg, The San Francisco Chronicle, CFO Magazine and Fortune Magazine.